The Joint Industry Code

 Home

-If a person feels a promotion is irresponsible in the context of the Responsible Retailing Code NI they can make a complaint to the Independent Complaints Panel that oversees the Code.
+If a person feels a promotion is irresponsible in the context of the Code they can make a complaint to the Independent Complaints Panel that oversees the Code (see paragraph 25 of the Code).